The Aftermath (Jonathan Coulton album)

-The Aftermath is a collection of songs released following the 'aftermath' of the Thing a Week project by comedy rock musician Jonathan Coulton.
-The project was originally intended to be Coulton's eighth studio album.
-After he was convinced to start recording in a professional studio by John Flansburgh, however, Coulton decided to scrap this project and start anew for his next album, which later became Artificial Heart.
-Tracks 6-9 were written and recorded as part of FRED Entertainment's "Masters of Song Fu" competition.
+The Aftermath is a collection of songs released by comedy rock musician Jonathan Coulton in the "aftermath" of his Thing a Week project.
+It was originally intended to be Coulton's eighth studio album, but after John Flansburgh convinced him to start recording in a professional studio, Coulton decided to scrap the project and start anew for his next album, which later became Artificial Heart.
+Tracks 6–9 were written and recorded as part of FRED Entertainment's "Masters of Song Fu" competition.